jose16790/E2E-Testing-QA-Assignment-QWIC/README.md

 # Execution of Test Suite:

-1. Download the project and run the application in localhost:3000, following the same procedure as in QA Assignment Git by Diego.
+1. Run the QA Assignment application shared by Sil in Diego's Git link, following the same procedure.
+Project can be downloaded

 https://github.com/qwicengineering/qa-assignment